joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/06/nyregion/ice-email-lawsuit.html

 **Trump Wins the FIFA Appease Prize**\
 `Is it fair that players live in one reality and referees live in another?
-Is it fair that Donald Trump, uh, trumps them all?`\
+Is it fair that President Trump trumps them all?`\
 https://www.nytimes.com/2026/07/06/opinion/trump-fifa-balogun-red-card.html

 **Trump Defends Asking FIFA to Review Folarin Balogun’s World Cup Ban**\